Skip to main content

 }

-If the response is an errors payload instead, jump to Error codes and the 401 table in Authentication — the error message will tell you exactly what to fix.
+If the response is an errors payload instead, see Error codes and its 401 table.

 curl -X POST https://api.firstresonance.io/graphql \